Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

 \subsection{Cutoff Equilibria}

 In many real-life applications of reserve systems, the outcome is often publicized through a system that identifies the lowest priority individual that qualifies for admission for each category.
 This representation makes it straightforward to verify that an allocation was computed following the announced policy because an individual can compare her priority to the announced cutoffs.
 Often a cardinal representation of the priority order, such as a merit score or a lottery number, is used to identify these ``cutoff'' individuals.
-(See, for example Figure A1 in Section \ref{sec-cutoffpictures} in Supplemental Materal.)
 This observation motivates the following equilibrium notion.

 For any category $c \in \calc$, a {\bf cutoff} $f_c$ is an element of $I \cup \{\emptyset\}$ such that $f_c \mathrel{\underline{\pi}_c} \emptyset$.
 Cutoffs in our model play the role of prices for exchange or production economies, where the last condition corresponds to prices being non-negative in those economies.
 We refer to a list of cutoffs $f=(f_c)_{c\in \calc}$ as a {\bf cutoff vector}.
 Let $\calf$ be the set of cutoff vectors.